Facilitate futures

 In the futures of cooperation, the strategic design agency Iconstorm used the process to get to know a new method and to explore possibilities for applying it with its own clients.
 At the same time, this in-person event was meant to deepen cooperation within the team after the Covid period.

-Also helpful for my current futures processes are the design and facilitation experiences I have gained from processes that I have accompanied in different roles over the years.
+Also helpful for my current futures processes are the design and facilitation experiences I have gained from processes that I accompanied in different roles over the years.
 I describe many of them in more detail in my book.
 Here is a selection:

 In the Chancellor’s “Dialogue on Germany’s Future” in 2011/12, I was able to lead the working group on “Prosperity, Quality of Life and Progress” in a voluntary capacity, speak several times with the Chancellor, and gain many insights behind the scenes.
-My working group developed proposals such as the citizen dialogue on quality of life “Vision 2040 – for my children” and a reporting system called “Worth Living Germany.”
+My working group developed proposals such as the citizen dialogue on quality of life “Vision 2040 – for my children” and a reporting system called “Germany Worth Living In.”